parsingphase/phetch/README.md

                             File containing list of Flickr photo dates/ids
       --dry-run             Prepare the tweet but don't send it

+#### introspect.py

+Modifies image keywords, subject and filename to help find and identify files, for all files in a
+directory:

+ - If no subject, longest keyword is assumed to be subject
+ - Any image ID found in the filename is stored as a keyword 'library:fileId=NUMBER'
+ - Optionally, filename is modified to include the subject

+Usage: `python3 introspect.py -h`

+    usage: introspect.py [-h] [--rename] dir

+    Improve keywords and title organization for all images in a folder for upload to flickr, etc

+    positional arguments:
+      dir         Directory containing files to watermark

+    optional arguments:
+      -h, --help  show this help message and exit --rename    Modify filename to include subject

 #### list_overlaps.py

 A utility script to help generate a list of files suitable for `cron_image_tweet.py`